-Researchers have discovered any consequence of climate change—this time, it's something that may affect your diet.
+Researchers have discovered another consequence of climate change—this time, it's something that may affect your diet.

 A study by the University of Plymouth has shown that ocean acidification and higher temperatures may cause oysters to be less nutritious.